 Craig Reynolds developed an artificial life program (called boids), which demonstrates these simple laws in action.
 Here’s a look at a simple animation based on the algorithm.

-Again, I marvel at this reverse engineering.
-The amazing swirling, whirling and acrobatic displays of swarm birds and bats can be reduced to three simple, local rules – that if any one individual obeys, will result in the collective whole taking on an incredibly beautiful behaviour.
+How marvellous is this reverse engineering?
+The amazing swirling, whirling and acrobatic displays of swarm birds and bats can be reduced to three simple, local rules — that if any one individual obeys, will result in the collective whole taking on an incredibly beautiful behaviour.

 I wonder how we, humans, are affected by these kinds of things.
 What kind of traces do we leave in our environment that causes us to perform certain behaviours which may in turn lead to….?